 Ingestion does not guarantee digestion or absorption.

-Industrial framing and new ways of life has left us lacking the nutrients we used to get from spending more time outside or eating wild game.
+Industrial framing and new ways of life have left us lacking the nutrients we used to get from spending more time outside or eating wild game.
 Let’s look at Vitamin D3—we used to get most of our D3 from the sun.
 Now we hardly ever stay outside long enough to get the benefits from the sun.

 Not only do we need supplements we need the right supplements.
 Because the standard American diet and even certain medications destroy our gut microbiome, I recommend taking probiotics, among other supplements.